Struggleton/Delfinovin/README.md

 ![](https://github.com/Struggleton/Delfinovin/blob/master/Delfinovin/resources/Zadig%20Icon.png)
 - Select *"WinUSB"* in the right columm and click *"Replace Driver."
 Accept any system driver prompts.

 - Check settings.txt and modify the settings to your desired values.
-[GamepadTester](https://gamepad-tester.com/ "Gamepad Tester") can be useful for visualizing the sticks / button inputs if you're trying to figure out what settings to use.
+[GamepadTester](https://gamepad-tester.com/ "Gamepad Tester") can be useful for visualizing the sticks / button inputs if you're trying to figure out what settings to use in programs and other games.

 - Restart the program and choose "*Begin controller input loop"*!